FennaKort/verdantia-site/README.txt

 - Fenna continued draft of site design https://www.figma.com/proto/rFTSPAskqrZJrXROk0hsXx/Plant-Site?node-id=2-2

 10-11 Feb 25
-- Damon worked on HTML and css
+- Damon worked on majority of HTML; also on css

 13 Feb 25
 - Fenna working on CSS; primarily adjusting display for homepage and reorganizing font heirarchy structure